DarthBenro008/pigil/README.md

 ### Using GoLang

-If you have golang installed you can install it via running:
+If you have golang installed you can install it by running:

 ```bash
 go install github.com/DarthBenro008/pigil@latest